Florida Sandbars

 A spoil island is an artificial island, often created by channel dredging.
 To promote boating and commerce throughout Florida over the years, countless channels have been dredged through the state’s shallow inshore and coastal waters to provide enough depth for vessels to travel.

-There are several spoil islands all over Florida’s Intercoastal waterways, and the ones in Titusville are a treat because you can almost always get one to yourself.
+There are several spoil islands all over Florida’s Intracoastal waterways, and the ones in Titusville are a treat because you can almost always get one to yourself.

 How Are Sandbars Formed In The Ocean?

 Submerged or partly exposed, sandbars are built by waves offshore from beaches.
 A trough is excavated in the sandy bottom by the swirling turbulence of waves breaking off a beach.
-Some sand was carried onto the beach, and some were deposited in the trough’s offshore flank.
-In addition, sand suspended in backwash and rip currents contribute to the bar.
+Some sand was carried onto the beach, and some was deposited in the trough’s offshore flank.
+In addition, sand suspended in backwash and rip currents contributes to the bar.

 Florida’s Best Sandbars

-Florida has many sandbars, a favorite local pastime for those who live here.
+Florida has many sandbars, a favorite pastime for locals.
 There’s nothing better than a day on a sandbar.
 It’s the same as spending a day on a remote Caribbean island.
-Claim your spot, set up your gear, and enjoy the tranquil shallow turquoise water that is what most seek in sandbars.
+Claim your spot, set up your gear, and enjoy the tranquil, shallow, turquoise water that is what most seek in sandbars.

 Anclote Sandbar, Tarpon Springs, FL

 Also known as Anclote Key Preserve State Park, this sandbar is home to many blacktip sharks.
 It’s not uncommon to see them, so be alert.
 You can camp on Anclote Sandbar.
-However, it’s rustic, and there are no amenities.
+However, it’s rustic, with no amenities.
 And, if you plan to camp, then you have to get yourself there.

 These ferries leave from Tarpon Springs‘ historic Sponge Docks: